 Here’s some good points – Shea butter has anti-inflammatory effects as well as anti-skin tumor properties (trials showed it inhibits skin cancers).
 And it’s an antioxidant as well.
 And it’s edible.
 It also blocks UV rays.

 Tea Tree oil is an essential oil from the Melaleuca tree, so you don’t need much of this one.
 It has anti-bacterial, anti-viral and anti-fungal properties.
 Studies have shown that it is effective against candida infections which are the yeast infections.

-Homemade Anti-fungal Cream Recipe
+Homemade Anti-fungal Cream #2

 2. Place the glass in a saucepan filled with water.